Student Services : Getting Started

 - Are the vending machines available?

-- How can I talk to a librarian?
+- How can I get research help?

 - I need study aids!